-Credit risk refers to the risk that counterparty will default on its contractual obligations resulting in financial loss to the Group.
-The Group has adopted a policy of only dealing with creditworthy counterparties as a means of mitigating the risk of financial loss from defaults.
-The Group's exposure and the creditworthiness of its counterparties are continuously monitored and the aggregate value of transactions concluded is spread amongst approved counterparties.
-Credit exposure is controlled by counterparty limits that are reviewed and approved by the management annually.
+Credit risk refers to the risk that counterparty will default on its contractual obligations resulting or that the foreign and the first and the fi exposure and the creditworthiness of its counterparties are continuously monitored and the aggregate value of transactions concluded is spread amongst approved counterparties.
+Credit controlled by counterparty limits that are reviewed and approved by the management annually.